AI ON A STALE CMDB: A CIO'S HONEST ACCOUNT

 Why do AI incident correlation tools produce wrong recommendations?

-The three primary failure modes are wrong service relationships (dependency paths that changed but weren’t updated in the CMDB), ghost CIs (decommissioned assets still marked active), and stale ownership (escalation routes pointing to departed staff).
+The three primary failure modes are wrong service relationships (dependency paths that changed but were not updated in the CMDB), ghost CIs (decommissioned assets still marked active), and stale ownership (escalation routes pointing to departed staff).
 The AI model processes these records as accurate and inherits each inaccuracy in its output.

 How long does CMDB remediation take before an AI redeployment?

-A structured CMDB remediation for a 4,000-node enterprise took 12 weeks across four phases: discovery-sourced population (weeks 1–3), relationship mapping (weeks 4–6), owner assignment (weeks 7–9), and reconciliation hierarchy validation (weeks 10–12).
+A structured CMDB remediation for a 4,000-node enterprise took 12 weeks across four phases: discovery-sourced population (weeks 1-3), relationship mapping (weeks 4-6), owner assignment (weeks 7-9), and reconciliation hierarchy validation (weeks 10-12).
 Each phase required a measurable exit criterion before the next began.
+ServiceNow, Ivanti, Halo, Jira service management, Xurrent.

 Does Virima provide a CMDB data readiness assessment before AI deployment?

 Yes.
 Virima’s team can scope a CMDB data readiness assessment to measure current accuracy, identify failure modes, and define the remediation path before an AI initiative launches.
-Virima Wins Ivanti’s 2023 Technology Alliance Focus Excellence Award to scope the assessment.

 Similar Posts